bodin/pdf-templates/README.md

 fontName = "string"
   font name that is known to OpenPDF

-fontColor = "red|green|..."
+fontColor = "red|green|..." or "#RRGGBB"
-  color name known to java.awt.Color as a field
+  color name known to java.awt.Color as a field or hex value

 fontSize = "int"
   size in points of font